nsingh0410/BaseUserImporter/README.md

 ```bash
 bin/cake server -p 8765
 ```
+Then visit `http://localhost:8765` to see the bulk user importer page.

 ## Usage

+1. launch web server and run in browser (You can easily use cake phps one instructions above).
-1. Click the "choose file" button and select a CSV (I haven't made the behaviour force the user to only select CSV files).
+2. Click the "choose file" button and select a CSV (I haven't made the behaviour force the user to only select CSV files).
 You can use the sample file that I use to test located
 ```bash
 tests/TestCase/sample/tech-test-sample.php